Spider veins, bumps, cellulite - a tribute to connective tissue

 Cellulite

 The bad, bad word!
 We all know what it looks like and what it is, but for anyone who isn't sure how it comes about in the first place, here are the facts: Once again, it starts with our connective tissue naturally starting to weaken a little.
-It becomes a little looser and the layers of skin, which are often much thinner and more finely structured in women than in men, lose their shape.
+It becomes a little looser and the skin layers, which are often much thinner and more finely structured in women than in men, lose their shape.
 Dents appear in the skin.
 What now?

 Do: